Some of the states and storylines worth watching as U.S. voters head to polls

 MARIJUANA: Also on the ballot in Michigan — as well as another key border state, North Dakota — are measures to legalize and regulate recreational marijuana.
 The drug remains illegal at the federal level, which is why crossing the border has become more complicated for Canadians working or partaking in the newly legalized pot industry.
 But as legalization looks poised to spread to more and more states, it can only help expedite action on the federal front, which some observers, including former Trump spokesman Anthony Scaramucci, expect the president to take after the midterms.

-TURNOUT: While midterm elections typically generate less voter interest than their presidential counterparts, 2018 is already bucking the trend.
-In the 37 states plus Washington, D.C., where some form of early voting is allowed, more than 31.5 million ballots had already been cast as of Saturday, with 22 states and D.C. exceeding turnout levels from 2014.
-In closely watched Missouri, for instance, projections anticipate turnout of 55 per cent, the highest in nearly 25 years.
+TURNOUT: While midterm elections typically generate less voter interest than their presidential counterparts, 2018 is bucking the trend in a big way.
+In the 37 states plus Washington, D.C., where some form of early voting is allowed, 36 million ballots had already been cast as of Monday, with 25 states and D.C. exceeding turnout levels from 2014.
+Indeed, in Utah, Texas, Arizona and Nevada, the advance ballots cast to date exceed the total number of midterm ballots cast four years ago.

 NAFTA/USMCA: It’s not a ballot issue for Americans, who have long since moved on.
 But with the deal still requiring ratification in all three countries and Section 232 tariffs on Canadian and Mexican steel and aluminum exports still in place, there are more than enough loose ends to keep stakeholders near the edge of their seats.
 Few experts anticipate any problems in Congress even if the Republicans lose the House; it’s less an issue of ‘if’ than of ‘when.’
 And ‘when’ is important, given the ongoing impact of tariffs — deferred, to a degree, by a strong domestic economy — and U.S. farmers keen to have access to export markets in Mexico and Canada.